Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 3. If desired, enter the number of retries in the *Workers* field.
 This number should fit to the *Retry algorithm* specified in the worker definition.

-4. If desired, select another worker in the *Worker* drop-down list.
+4. If desired, select a worker in the *Worker* drop-down list.

 5. If desired, define optional properties in the *Optional properties* section.
 This allows you to add additional data to the webhook message you want to send.
 For example, DataHub attributes are not added to the payload by default, so you can add them here.
 You can enter DataHub entities as well as any database field.
 The following prerequisites must be fulfilled: